simsong/cacm_understanding_database_reconstruction/notes.md

   * Users of Census data products (later on)

-1. A paper that demonstrates the fesability of a database reconstruction attack against the products of a statistical agency:
+1. A paper that demonstrates the feasibility of a database reconstruction attack against the products of a statistical agency:

 - Using a toy example that makes sense to a person with high-school level math background.